jakobgerstenlauer/UPC-MAI-DL.github.io/_pages/RNN_lab_guided.md

 The optimizer used is `RMSprop` (Keras documentation recommends it for for RNN), the loss function is the mean square error (MSE).

+ In this problem we can use as baseline the MSE of the persistence model, that is, predicting the $t+1$ step in the series as the value of the step $t$.

 Elements to play with:

 * The size of the windows